Crosby starts 18th season with a bang, Pens top Coyotes 6-2 – KION546

 The longtime franchise cornerstones combined for two goals and four assists as they joined former New York Yankee stars Derek Jeter, Mariano Rivera and Jorge Posada as the longest-tenured trio of teammates in major North American professional sports history.

-Crosby began his 18th season by scoring his 518th career goal 1:22 into the first period.
-The Pittsburgh captain also had two assists, including one on Malkin’s goal in the waning seconds of the second period that finished a sequence where the puck made its way from Letang to Crosby before eventually ending up on Malkin’s stick.
+Crosby began his 18th season by scoring his 518th career goal 1:22 into the first period, part of an early three-goal deluge in which the Penguins quickly seized control.
+Letang also had two assists while Malkin looked dominant at times now well over a year removed from knee surgery that limited his effectiveness at times last spring.

+“Geno had Geno’s best game tonight, I thought,” Penguins coach Mike Sullivan said of Malkin.
+“He had the puck all night long.”

 Jake Guentzel, Jason Zucker, Bryan Rust and Kasperi Kapanen also scored for Pittsburgh.
-Letang finished with two assists.
 Tristan Jarry, who was limited to just one appearance during the Penguins’ first-round playoff loss to the New York Rangers last spring, made 26 saves.

 Nick Ritchie scored twice for the rebuilding Coyotes.
-Karel Vejmelka struggled early but improved as the game wore on to stop 47 shots.
+Karel Vejmelka improved as the game wore on to stop 47 shots.

+“The start we had, that’s what hurt us,” Arizona coach Andre Tourigny said.
+“We weren’t mentally engaged enough.
+We got better during the game, never quit, came back and worked hard.
+But (we) need to find a way to get out of the gate with more urgency mentally.”

 Pittsburgh’s pregame ceremony was cathartic for the sellout crowd following a few tense days in early summer in which Letang and Malkin’s futures with the club were both unclear as free agency loomed.
 Letang ultimately opted to stick around on a six-year deal and Malkin followed suit shortly thereafter by agreeing to a four-year pact just hours before hitting the open market.

-The signings sent a very clear message that new owners Fenway Sports Group — which purchased the club from Mario Lemieux and Ron Burkle last fall — believes the Stanley Cup window for the 35-year-old Crosby and company remains wide open.
+The signings sent a very clear message that new owners Fenway Sports Group — which purchased the club from Mario Lemieux and Ron Burkle last fall — believes Pittsburgh remains a legitimate Stanley Cup threat.

-It will take months if not years to know whether it was the right move, but the early returns had a familiar feel.
+It will take months if not years to know whether it was the right move, but the very early returns were promising.

 Crosby needed all of 82 seconds to give the Penguins the lead, taking a pretty cross-ice backhand feed from Guentzel then ripping a shot over Vejmelka’s glove.
 It marked the first time in Crosby’s career he’s scored Pittsburgh’s first goal of the season.